mesosphere/dcos-kafka-service/README.md

 ### Configure Broker Placement Strategy

-`ANY` will allow brokers to be placed on any node with sufficient resources, while `NODE` will ensure that all brokers within a given Kafka cluster are never colocated on the same node.
-In the future, this may also prevent brokers across multiple Kafka clusters from colocating, but this isn't yet the case.
+`ANY` allows brokers to be placed on any node with sufficient resources, while `NODE` ensures that all brokers within a given Kafka cluster are never colocated on the same node.

 - **In dcos-cli options.json**: `placement-strategy` = `ANY` or `NODE` (default: `ANY`)
 - **In Marathon**: `PLACEMENT_STRATEGY` = `ANY` or `NODE`